 The most effective, natural, and long-term method to rejuvenate the neck is the deep-plane lower face and neck lift.
 Because the neck and the lower face are a continuous anatomical unit, it is best to lift the lower face and neck together in continuity.
 Most of the incisions are around the ears and inside the hair-line.
 A small incision is also made under the chin.
 Most individuals over the age of 50 will benefit the most from this method of neck lifting.
 The lower face and neck lift is often combined with a brow lift and facial fat grafting for the most balanced and natural results.
 This method of neck lifting also results in the longest lasting improvement.

-Lower Face and Neck lift by Sam Naficy, MD
+Lower Face and Neck lift with Brow lift and Fat Grafting by Sam Naficy, MD. * Individual results may vary.

 Weekend Neck Lift (Cook Procedure)